 Traditionally, gamebag data collected by gamekeepers have been used to record the distribution and abundance of stoats, although the accuracy of these data has been questioned.
 In the most recent review of British mammals, stoats were classified as data deficient.
 There is a need to develop an effective survey methodology to monitor population trends in the species.

-The Trust successfully trialled hair-tubes to study Irish stoats and is further exploring detection methods for this species.
+Vincent Wildlife Trust (VWT) successfully trialled hair-tubes to study Irish stoats and is further exploring detection methods for this species.

-Currently, we are trialing methods to study weasels and we are working in collaboration with the Dutch Small Mustelid Foundation to trial the ‘Mostela’ which was developed in the Netherlands to monitor weasels and stoats.
+We have been trialing methods to study stoats and we are working in collaboration with the Dutch Small Mustelid Foundation to trial the ‘Mostela’, which was developed in the Netherlands to monitor weasels and stoats.
 Watch the video below of some of the mustelid footage we’ve recorded in the Mostelas.

 The Irish stoat (Mustela erminea hibernia) is considered to be a near-endemic subspecies, with >90% of the global population estimated to occur in Ireland; it is also found in the Isle of Man.
 It is believed to be common and widespread, but no reliable data exists.

-In 2010, the VWT undertook a pilot study to test the use of hair-tubes to detect the elusive Irish stoat along the extensive hedgerow system in County Galway.
-Hair-tubes were designed with sticky pads placed inside short lengths of plastic tubing to collect the hairs of small mammals passing through.
-A total of 600 hair-tubes were deployed in hedgerows and stone walls with the help of volunteers and any hairs collected were DNA tested to determine the species.
-Of 338 hair samples submitted 174 were suitable hairs for DNA testing, of which 36 were stoat, proving that hair-tubes are an effective methodology for detecting stoats along hedgerows.
+In 2010, VWT undertook a pilot study to test the use of hair-tubes to detect the elusive Irish stoat along the extensive hedgerow system in County Galway.
+With the help of volunteers, hair-tubes were deployed in hedgerows and stone walls and any hairs collected were DNA tested to determine the species.
+They proved to be an effective method for detecting Irish stoats along hedgerows.

 In 2019, we trialled the ‘Mostela’ along with stand-alone camera traps to detect Irish stoats.
 Both methods were successful at recording stoats, albeit with differing detection rates.